Mariners find their one-run magic again, earn walk-off win vs. Rangers

 Once seemingly unbeatable in one-run games, a major reason why they’d pushed themselves into wild card contention when it never seemed realistic, the Mariners recently hit a spate of luckless losses and deflating defeats in those games decided by the minimum margin.

+After rolling up a 23-8 record in one-run games, which was the best in Major League Baseball, their expected regression had been abrupt and ugly, losing their last six one-run games during a stretch of brutal baseball that has put their postseason hopes in doubt.

-But Wednesday night, facing a team they shouldn’t lose to but had lost their last three against, the Mariners finally returned to their one-run winning ways.
+But Wednesday night, facing a Texas Rangers team they should rarely lose to but had lost their last three games against (all by one run), the Mariners finally returned to their one-run winning ways in a game they needed to win.

-Luis Torrens, who might have been the Mariners least productive hitter over the past two weeks, needed only to get a fly ball into the outfield to allow Jarred Kelenic to score from third base.
+Luis Torrens, who might have been the Mariners’ least productive hitter over the past two weeks, stepped to the plate with one out in the bottom of the ninth in a tie game, needing only to get a fly ball into the outfield to allow Jarred Kelenic to score from third base

-Torrens did more than that, smoking a deep fly ball off the wall in dead center that allowed Kelenic to trot home and the celebration of a 2-1 walk-off win before the ball made contact with the wall.
+Torrens did more than that, crushing a 3-1 sinker off the wall in dead center that allowed Kelenic to trot home and the Mariners to celebrate a 2-1 walk-off victory before the ball made contact with the wall.

+“With these tight games with not a whole lot of offense going on, you never quite know how it’s going to work out,” manager Scott Servais said.
+“It’s so nice to get back in the win column.
+It hasn’t been easy.
+It certainly feels much better after last night’s loss to come through tonight.”

+The Mariners entered the ninth inning, having shown minimal results other than a few solid at-bats and offering little reason to think it would change.

 Making his third start since being acquired at the trade deadline, Tyler Anderson pitched 5 1/3 innings, allowing one run on six hits with no walks and four strikeouts.
 His only run allowed came in the second inning when Nathaniel Lowe led off with a double and eventually came around to score on a D.J.
 Peters’ bases-loaded sac fly to very deep center.
 With two more runners still left on base, Anderson struck out Curtis Terry looking to end the inning.